From perfectly still sunny days to fresh gusts of wind, you’ll experience a variety of seasonal weather when you live in Wellington

 In winter, the temperature gauge dips down to around 6°C to 10°C, and while that might sound a little chilly, it's very rare to experience snow or frosty conditions unless a southerly blast passes through the capital.
 The coldest month of the year is July.

 Temperatures tend to be warmer to the north of the city, towards the Kāpiti Coast.

 Wellington’s climate allows year-round access to nature – unlike other countries, it never gets too hot or too cold.
 Check out Wellington’s extensive tracks and trails – find your wild and enjoy Wellington’s regional trails your way.

-Wellington is perched between the North and South Islands of New Zealand, so as the wind comes in from the west, it squeezes through the gap at Cook Strait, and gets faster.
-It’s called the venturi effect, for those who like to know the words for things.
+Wild wind is just part of our Wellington's culture.
+While our average wind speed is just 19mkh — the same as New York City's — it's true that at certain times of the year things can get a little more gusty.
+That's because Wellington is perched between the North and South Islands of New Zealand, so as the wind comes in from the west, it squeezes through the gap at Cook Strait, and gets faster: it's called the 'venturi effect'.

 But, we don't let the wind worry us too much; infact, we fully embrace it.
 We build turbines on the hilltops to harness clean energy and go sailing or kite surfing on the harbour.
 We also breathe deeply, because that sea breeze provides us with some of the cleanest air of any city in New Zealand.
 Some people even say that the wind makes us a more resilient and enduring population of people.

 Wellington has the same average wind speed as New York City.